coala/coala/docs/Developers/Development_Setup.rst

 ::

+    (coala-venv)$ # For the coala repository:
     (coala-venv)$ git clone https://github.com/coala/coala
-    (coala-venv)$ cd coala
-    (coala-venv)$ pip3 install -e .
+    (coala-venv)$ pip3 install -e coala
-    (coala-venv)$ cd -
+    (coala-venv)$ # For the coala-bears repository:
     (coala-venv)$ git clone https://github.com/coala/coala-bears
-    (coala-venv)$ cd coala-bears
-    (coala-venv)$ pip3 install -e .
+    (coala-venv)$ pip3 install -e coala-bears

-Then you can install a repository-backed version of the repository you would like to modify using
+To generally install a repository-backed version you can use

 ::

-    (coala-venv)$ pip3 install -e <path/to/clone>
+   $ pip3 install -e <path/to/clone>

-You will then be able to edit the repository and have the changes take effect in your virtualenv immediately.
+This will install the repository in editable mode, meaning you will be able to edit the repository and have the changes take effect in your virtualenv immediately.
 You will also be able to use pip to manage your installation of the package should you need to install from a different source in the future.

 Building Documentation